 This is an OCR’d document of an article written in 1922 by William F. Ogburn and Dorothy Thomas of Columbia University.
 It may contain spelling and other grammatical errors caused by OCR software..The origins of this article can be found at: http://archive.org/stream/jstor-2142320/2142320_djvu.txt

 The point of this article is to illustrate an important idea as it relates to the foundation of CORE Resonance and CORE Resonance Colonies™.
 I was long ago taught through dousing and radionics that everything that is known or ever will be known is already known in the Universe.
 It is simply a matter of time before we become receptive or “receivers” to these ideas.
-As we advance as a species, as we look for new solutions, they become available.
+As we advance as a species, as we look for new solutions, they simply become available.

-I was taught that by asking the right questions through the sciences of kinesiology and/or dowsing, that one can get accurate answers to just about anything — far beyond the collective base of knowledge.
-In a careful reading of this article it becomes apparent that humanity is a receiver; that we “receive” what we would suppose we invent and discover on our own through brain power, happenstance and luck. [reference a corollary article titled The Power of Thought]
+I was taught that by asking the right questions through the sciences of kinesiology and/ or dowsing, that one can get accurate answers to just about anything — far beyond the collective base of knowledge.
+In a careful reading of this article, it becomes apparent that humanity is a receiver; that we “receive” what we would suppose we invent and discover on our own through brain power, happenstance or luck. [reference a corollary article titled The Power of Thought]

 I suspect it will soon be discovered that inventors, discoverers, researchers and scientists and other creative personalties including artists attuned to the aethers, i.e., either intentionally developing this connection or naturally available, receive insights for which they follow up and the whole species moves forward.
 As we learn to rely on what’s true, we will more rapidly ground what the Universe has in store for us.